usefulalgorithm/usefulalgorithm/README.md

 - _Every Sound Has A Color In The Valley Of Night_, by Night Verses
 - _Dos Moons_, by Dos Monos
 - _Void Patrol_, by Void Patrol
-- _All Worlds_, by Lust For Youth, Croatian Amor
-- _Only Dust Remains_, by Backxwash

 </details>